A Wild and Natural Place

 Continue reading

-This residents’ website is designed to share news of our ongoing activities and to set out the results of the surveys of the flora and fauna we have undertaken in the past.
+This residents’ website is designed to share news of our wilding project and other ongoing activities and to set out the results of the surveys of the flora and fauna we have undertaken.
 We hope that others will find these of interest and will give their sympathetic support to our future initiatives.
 We welcome your ideas, observations and reactions via our contact page.

 Among the main elements that can be explored through the Menu are: